-Your thoughts turn next to your graduation ceremony.
+Your thoughts turn next to your college graduation day ceremony.
 You’ve spent the last couple of years shuffling around campus in your jeans and runners with a t-shirt and hoodie.
 You can’t exactly be wearing that tired old scruffy look with your revered cap and gown.
 Besides which, you'll feel like dressing up and doing your parents proud.

-Remember that it’s a celebration
+Graduation Season – Remember that it’s a celebration

-Pants, Jackets, Suits or a Blazer?
+Pants, Jackets, Suits, or a Blazer?

 Remember to smile